-If you're looking for a single watch winder that is a little more premium that the Barrington, then check out the Cub by Wolf.
-It's a meticulously engineered piece of kit, with a sharp, faux-leather design.
+If you're looking for a single watch winder that exudes class and luxury, then I think the Cub by Wolf is your best option.
+It feels like a meticulously engineered piece of kit, with a sharp, faux-leather design.

-It features a fine Saffiano finish, and has a glass cover to keep dust off your pride and joy.
-The Cub comes in number colour options, but our favourite is this stunning dark-green colourway.
+It features a fine Saffiano finish and has a glass cover to keep dust off your pride and joy.
+The Cub comes in a number of colour options too, but my favourite is this stunning dark-green colourway.
 The watch winder is finished with chrome hardware and has a single winding setting.

-Made from MDF but with an incredibly smooth gloss finish, the Barrington Single Winder is perfect if you own one automatic watch or if you're short on space.
-Inside is a Japanese motor which rotates almost-silently, and is powered by either a mains plug or two AA batteries.
+The Barrington Single Winder is another favourite of mine.
+It's made from MDF but with an incredibly smooth gloss finish, the Barrington Single Winder is perfect if you own one automatic watch or if you're short on space.
+Inside is a Japanese motor which rotates almost silently, and is powered by either a mains plug or two AA batteries.

 There are settings for the direction of rotation, as well as the number of turns per day.
 Knowing which setting is incredibly easy thanks to the Barrington Watch Database, which suggests the best setting for your watch model.

-If you're looking for a modern watch winder, this contemporary design is beautifully created from carbon fibre and brushed aluminium.
-It features two bevelled glass panels on the upper lid, which is complimented with a luxurious grey velvet interior.
+If you're looking for a modern watch winder, this contemporary design from Rapport is beautifully created from carbon fibre and brushed aluminium.
+It features two bevelled glass panels on the upper lid, which is complemented with a luxurious grey velvet interior.

-Our best watch winder box is one to suit varied collections: not only do its sprung watch holders allow for all types of watch from dinky to oversized, it’s also able to simultaneously wind two watches on different settings – with pre-programmed sleep phases and set intermittent rotation, no less.
+This is the best watch winder if you have a larger watch collection.
+It's designed to suit varied collections too – the sprung watch holders can carry all types of watches, from dinky to oversized, and it’s also able to simultaneously wind two watches on different settings – with pre-programmed sleep phases and intermittent rotations, no less.

-And it’s smart in more ways than one, with its faux leather casing and chrome hardware looking simple and sleek, and a glass front panel that allows you to keep an eye on things while showing off your favourite watches.
+It’s smart in more ways than one, too, with its faux leather casing and chrome hardware looking simple and sleek, and a glass front panel that allows you to keep an eye on things while showing off your favourite watches.